What to Expect From Your Free Beginner Starter Session

 2) The lesson should include real teaching

-A useful trial lesson is not just a sales conversation.
+A useful starter session is not just a sales conversation.
 Students should experience real instruction, even if the lesson is short.

 That may mean basic rhythm work, simple vocal exercises, first chords, or beginner keyboard orientation depending on the instrument.